djthorpe/gopi/doc/EGL.md

 	defer egl.DestroySurface(surface)
 ```

+As shown in these examples, you should call the `DestroySurface()` method when
+you're done with the surfaces.
+This will remove the surface from the screen and
+release any resources associated with it.

 ## Changing Layers and Opacity

 Surfaces which are not the background surface can have their layer changed using